Postgraduate study opportunities

 Our engagement with international and global One Health networks fosters knowledge sharing, exposure and experience for New Zealand researchers and academics.

 We offer opportunities that can build management and leadership skills, development of systems-thinking, and the ability to work in a transdisciplinary environment.

 Postgraduate student profiles

-Ali is undertaking his PhD with The Infection Group.
+Ali is undertaking his PhD with The Infection Group at the University of Otago, Christchurch.
 He is supervised by Professor Steve Chambers, David Murdoch and Dr Amy Scott-Thomas.
 Professors Murdoch and Chambers are regarded as global experts in infectious disease, including having particular expertise in Legionnaires’ disease.

 Legionnaires’ disease is a type of pneumonia, often diagnosed in the elderly, very young and people with weak immune systems.
 The most common test involves collection of sputum samples which can be difficult.
 Ali’s project is developing a simple test for Legionnaires’ disease which could save the elderly and children unnecessary stress and pain.
 He is working on a breath test to diagnose the disease.

 Ali is taking breath samples from pneumonia patients, as well as growing the legionella bacteria in the laboratory with other cells to find out if there are particular metabolites given off by Legionnaires’ disease.
 Identifying metabolites specific to Legionnaires’ disease will allow the development of a test which could ultimately speed up diagnosis and mean far less pain and aggravation for patients.

 Ali explains that every living organism, including bacteria, produces metabolites.
 These chemicals or gases are the end product of the organism’s metabolism and some can be unique to a particular organism.